blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 - Regain HP equal to your **CON** mod (min 1)
 - Regain any once per rest abilities

+# Creating new commoners and adventurers

+## Commoners
+- Zero to hero vibes
+- Start with no perks
+- Have mundane backgrounds

 ### Starting gear
-A new character starts with common clothes and 1d4 of the table below.
+Commoners start with common clothes and D4 items from the table below
 | D12 | Gear             |
 |:----|:-----------------|
 | 1   | Torch            |